ropensci/roweb3/content/blog/2023-05-11-champions-program-teams/index.md

 Laura comes from Madison, WI USA.
 She works for the United States Geological Survey developing and maintaining several R packages.
 She is excited to be a mentor for the inaugural cohort of rOpenSci Champions.

-We're excited to have Victor's project on the Champions program and Laura as his mentor.
+_We're excited to have Victor's project on the Champions program and Laura as his mentor.
 We can't wait to see the results of the work of this team.
-Stay-tuned for the next team introduction 😉 .
+Stay-tuned for the next team introduction_ .